k1kolev/info/features/ui-ux-features/app-bar-in-web-client.md

 ---

-### Pinning and layout control
+### Pinning and navigation comfort (space vs. guidance)

-The App Bar gives you control over how persistent the navigation should be:
+The App Bar lets you adjust how persistent and how compact the left-side navigation should be, depending on your screen size and working style.

-- You can **pin or unpin** the App Bar.
+- You can **pin or unpin** the App Bar (and the App-Centric Navigation panel).
-- When pinned, it stays visible at all times.
-- App labels can be shown or hidden, allowing:
+- You can **show or hide application labels** to switch between:
   - Icon-only mode for compact layouts
   - Icon + label mode for easier orientation
+- You can **show or hide the breadcrumb trail** to balance:
+  - Quick orientation and one-tap navigation
+  - A cleaner, more compact working space
+- You can switch between **Standard view** and **Advanced view**:
+  - Standard view supports focused, straightforward daily work
+  - Advanced view supports deeper customization of panels, navigators, and record forms

-These options let you balance **screen space** and **navigation stability**, depending on your working style.
+These options let you balance **screen space**, **guidance**, and **navigation stability** without changing the underlying navigation model.

 <img width="2560" height="1440" alt="App-Bar-in-ERP-net-Layout-Personalization-2026-02-05" src="https://github.com/user-attachments/assets/256de3b9-ede9-49c4-ae0f-a42cc3480201" />

----

-Breadcrumb and label visibility (space vs. guidance) You can choose a more compact or more guided navigation look:

-- **Show/hide breadcrumb trail**
-- **Show/hide application labels** (icons-only mode)

-This is a simple way to keep the UI comfortable on different screen sizes and personal preferences.

 ---